• Skip to primary navigation

 To be approved by the CAE, a school’s curriculum must:

-• Emphasis cyber defense research and expertise
+• Emphasis on cyber defense research and expertise

 • Promote higher cybersecurity education